syncfusion-content/javascript-docs/js/Diagram/Port.md

 Gets or sets the path data of the port</td></tr>
 </table>

+_Properties_

 The following code illustrates how to customize the port.

 {% highlight js %}

-//set various appearance properties to port var port = { visibility: true, fillColor: "yellow", shape:{type: "circle"}, size : 12, borderColor: "black", borderWidth:2 };
+//set various appearance properties to port var port = { visibility: true, fillColor: "yellow", shape:{type: "circle"}, size: 12, borderColor: "black", borderWidth:2 };

 {% endhighlight %}

 ## Constraints

 You can enable or disable certain behaviors of Port using Port’s **constraints** property.

-_Constraints_

 <table>
 <tr>